TheHexagonLavish/GeneticAlgorithm-THL/README.md

 an individual's  personal environment via means of retrieving data from outside the parameters of patterns and perform retrieval of information on the boundaries of six <i>set</i> points of data.
 <strong>PIR</strong> is multi-faceted in the context that this software will be utilized in multiple
-erformances of customized "events" for different purposes.
+performances of customized "events" for different purposes.
 This genetic algorithm is just one part of many stages of <strong>PIR</strong> and its capabilities.

 This genetic algorithm is part of the ongoing research project, <strong>PIR</strong>.